GSAS-II logo

 where:

 • <platform> is replaced by Linux-x86_64.sh for Linux, MacOSX-arm64.sh for MacOS with “Apple Silicon” (M1, etc.) processors and MacOSX-x86_64.sh is for older Intel-based machines.
 Note that the MacOSX-x86_64.sh installer will run on “Apple Silicon” processors, but significantly more slowly.
+Thus choices are:

 • <install-loc> is where you want to install the software.
 (Use of ~/g2full, a subdirectory named g2full in your home directory is a good choice.)
 After installation is complete, you may be asked if you want to place a shortcut for GSAS-II into the MacOS dock.